monkeynova/wecete/README.md

 ====

 * Collections
- * Edit title/description
- * New collection
  * BUG: Back button should cause refresh after edits
+ * Edit title from user page
 * Achievements
  * Keep "new" button visible after adding new achievement
  * Tab order from one achievement to the next